 RMNP RESERVATIONS

-TIMED ENTRY IS NOT REQUIRED AGAIN UNTIL MAY OF 2026.
+TIMED ENTRY IS NOT REQUIRED AGAIN UNTIL MAY 22, 2026.

 Timed Entry Reservations are not required in Rocky Mountain National Park currently (January–April 2026).
 Reservations become necessary again during the peak visitor season beginning in late May 2026 — generally when visitation increases and busy summer operations begin.
-The exact dates and hours for 2026 have not yet been released, but based on prior seasons and current National Park Service guidance, reservations are expected to mirror the 2025 system unless otherwise announced by the park.

-What the Timed Entry System Is (2025 Version)
+What the Timed Entry System Is

 The Timed Entry Reservation System attempts to manage visitor access to reduce crowding, protect natural resources, and improve the overall visitor experience.
 It requires visitors with vehicles to reserve an entry time during specific hours on peak days.